sara-sabr/ITStrategy/_pages/en/web-services-access.md

 permalink: /web-services-access.html
 ---

-## Granting More Open Access to the Internet for IITB Employees

 ### Summary

 Departments are leveraging Web tools or Software as a Service (SaaS) to collaborate and engage with citizens and public administrations both in Canada and across the globe.